 Visionary of the Montreal Botanical Garden

-#OTD On this day , on May 7, 1936, Henry Teuscher broke ground for the Montreal Botanical Garden.
+On this day, on May 7, 1936, Henry Teuscher broke ground for the Montreal Botanical Garden.

-Teuscher had been appointed superintendent and chief horticulturalist of the future Montreal Botanical Garden.
+Teuscher had been appointed a superintendent and chief horticulturist of the future Montreal Botanical Garden.
 A visionary, Teuscher began dreaming of an ideal botanical garden.
-By fall, Teuscher had hired 2,000 unemployed men through Quebec government's unemployment assistance program to get building underway.
+By fall, Teuscher had hired 2,000 unemployed men through the Quebec government's unemployment assistance program to get the building underway.
 By 1939, the administration building, production greenhouses, roads, and two lakes had been installed.